 “The more they restricted it, the more people discovered it.”

-Users didn't switch because Preludin was better.
-They switched because the market forced their hand.
+Users switch because Preludin the market forced their hand.
 It was the most effective molecule still available.
-Governments created a demand vacuum — and phenmetrazine filled it with precision.
+Governments created a demand vacuum - and phenmetrazine filled it with precision.

 A molecule that defied the narrative.

-This is not just pharmacological history.
 It is a case study in institutional erasure.
 In weaponized regulation.
-In the suppression of compounds not because they fail — but because they function outside prescribed economic channels.
+In the suppression of compounds because they worked outside prescribed economic channels.

 ⧉ Buy Speculative Contract